Introduction

 Modeling SCDs in Honeydew

-dim_customer: a dimension table tracking customer information over time (SCD Type 2).
-It has multiple entries
+Given two tables:fact_sales: a fact table tracking order transactions that has a foreign keycustomer_iddim_customer: a dimension table tracking customer information over time (SCD Type 2).
+It has multiple entries percustomer_idwith validity ranges.

 Sample data